-Chris Curry appointed Principal of Pensions Dashboard Industry Delivery Group
+Chris Curry appointed Principal of Pensions Dashboards Industry Delivery Group

-The Money and Pensions Service today announced the appointment of Chris Curry as Principal of the Pensions Dashboard Industry Delivery Group.
+The Money and Pensions Service today announced the appointment of Chris Curry as Principal of the Pensions Dashboards Industry Delivery Group.

 Pensions Dashboards will ensure people throughout the UK have easy access to key information about what pensions they have, who manages them and what they are worth, revolutionising how people engage with their pensions throughout their lives.